sgar06/RNAseq-Analisis/README.md

 PE, SE - U |	undecided |	default	| no

 ## Cómo saber la hebra de procedencia de las lecturas
-* A subset of 200 000 reads is first made from the input FASTQ files
+* A subset of reads is first made from the input FASTQ files
+* Primero se hizo una subselección de lecturas
 * Next the reads are aligned against the selected reference genome using hisat2.
 The alignment is then compared to reference annotation to infer the strandedness of reads.
 * For strand specific experiments there are two scenarios:
   * Reads in file 1 are always on the same strand as the gene (sense)